Amsterdam/public-eye/install/INSTALL.md

 - `node src/scripts/getEelibToken.js`
 - insert the token into config.json

-You can start the backend by running `node index.js` in the backend directory.
+You can start the backend by running `yarn start` in the backend directory.
+For development you can run `yarn dev` to enable automatic reloads.

 ## Frontend